Dragon-H22/Dragon-H22/README.md

-- My is **Hosam Hatem Abd-elbaky**
+- My is **Hosam Hatem Abd-elbaky** :
-- I'm Student at the Faculty of Computers and Information Science at Ain Shams University in second year
-- I’m interested in Programming and Software Development
-- I’m currently learning Embedded Systems & IoT , Web devolpment, Software Testing
+Student at the Faculty of Computers and Information Science at Ain Shams University in second year , interested in Programming and Software Development , currently learning Embedded Systems & IoT , Web devolpment and Software Testing , I'm trying to learn and improve myself by taking courses and training